coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. note::

-   Negative integers are not at the same level as :n:`@num`, for this would make precedence unnatural.
+   Negative integers are not at the same level as :n:`@natural`, for this would make precedence unnatural.

 .. _numeral-notations: